ganeti/ganeti/man/hbal.rst

 Within a node group, certain nodes might be more likely to fail simultaneously due to a common cause of error (e.g., if they share the same power supply unit).
-Ganeti can be made aware of thos common causes of failure by means of tags.
+Ganeti can be made aware of those common causes of failure by means of tags.

 cluster tags *htools:nlocation:a*, *htools:nlocation:b*, etc
-  This make make node tags of the form *a:\**, *b:\**, etc be considered to have a common cause of failure.
+  This make node tags of the form *a:\**, *b:\**, etc be considered to have a common cause of failure.

 Instances with primary and secondary node having a common cause of failure and